TNTurnerLab/ACES/README.md

 				* Generated results from [Rule muscle](#RM).

-					* This file will contain all sequences that have meet the e-value threshold requirement and query length sequence minimum.
-						More importantly, the sequences have been modified to be arranged in a multi sequence alignment format.
+				* This file will contain all sequences that have meet the e-value threshold requirement and query length sequence minimum.More importantly, the sequences have been modified to be arranged in a multi sequence alignment format.
 This format allows multiple biological sequences to be aligned with one another by length.
 This formatting caused to show the homology of the sequences and infer about their evolutionary relationships.

 4. <h4> '*_NameKey.txt' </h4>